 The employee contribution rate was 6.92% effective July 1, 2014.
 Subsequent increases after October 1, 2011 are being phased on over 7 years effective on each July 1st to bring the total pension contribution rate to 7.5% of base salary as of July 1, 2018.

 Pension Liabilities Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2015, the Charter School reported a liability of \$ 3,928,573 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2014 which was rolled forward to June 30, 2014.
+At June 30, 2015, the Charter School reported a liability of \$0 for its proportionate share of the net pension liability.